JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 OpenMV Cam M7 has been upgraded to the new version - OpenMV4 Cam H7.
 Same price but better performance, and TensorFlow Lite available.

-The OpenMV Cam is a small, low power, microcontroller board which allows you to easily implement applications using machine vision in the real-world.
-You program the OpenMV Cam in high level Python scripts (courtesy of the MicroPython Operating System) instead of C/C++.
-This makes it easier to deal with the complex outputs of machine vision algorithms and working with high level data structures.
+The OpenMV Cam is a small, low power, microcontroller board that allows you to easily implement applications using machine vision in the real-world.
+You program the OpenMV Cam in high-level Python scripts (courtesy of the MicroPython Operating System) instead of C/C++.
+This makes it easier to deal with the complex outputs of machine vision algorithms and working with high-level data structures.
 But, you still have total control over your OpenMV Cam and its I/O pins in Python.
-You can easily trigger taking pictures and video on external events or execute machine vision algorithms to figure out how to control your I/O pins.
+You can easily trigger taking pictures and videos on external events or execute machine vision algorithms to figure out how to control your I/O pins.

 Applications